 ‘The Clayton Arms’ in Lane End, a village outside High Wycombe, was the venue for the inaugural ‘blow’ organised by Roy Hole back in 1986.
 The band has continued and over its now 29 year history has raised in excess of £345,000 for charity through the many concerts given by the band.

-Roy has retired as band leader and the musical direction of the band is undertaken by Trombonist Bill Skelton.
+When Roy retired as band leader the musical direction of the band was undertaken by a number of musicians including Alan Graham, Sid Busby and Bill Skelton.
 Bass player, Adam Linnell, manages the band and is supported by Brian Greene and Hilary Spiers who help with marketing/promotion and bookings respectively.

 Roy was awarded the B.E.M. by the Queen on behalf of the band for his tremendous fund-raising efforts.